Meet the Team

 Ph.D., LCPC, NCC, ACS

-The Clinical Director of Chesapeake Mental Health Collaborative, Dr. Schreiber-Pan has dedicated her life to improving people's mental health.
-Through nature-based research she has improved upon our understanding of nature's ability to help individuals reduce anxiety and depression.
-She helps to shape Nature Worx programs drawing on her research and best practices. https://www.heidischreiberpan.com
+I am the Clinical Director of Chesapeake Mental Health Collaborative and I have dedicated my life to improving people's mental health.
+Through nature-based research , I have focused on improving upon our understanding of nature's ability to help individuals reduce anxiety and depression.
+I also help to shape Nature Worx programs drawing on my research and best practices. https://www.heidischreiberpan.com

 Nature Worx Guide